-Producing natural wines following biodynamic farming techniques doesn’t only allow us to have very little impact on the environment, but also allows us to offer a product that is the true outcome of our terroir and weather.
+Producing natural wines following biodynamic farming techniques doesn’t only allow us to have very little impact on the environment, but also allows us to offer a product that is the true outcome of our terroir and annual climate.

-It truly represents our small corner of the world.
-Our small production comes from small acreage to the south-east side and west side of Montalcino.
-Different climatic expositions and different soils allow the wines to portray such different characteristics.
-For instance, the southeastern side is sunnier, windier and has a clayish and very high limestone content, therefore it produces saltier wines with a darker shade of red color.
+Our wine represents our little corner of the world.
+Our production comes from a small acreage on the south-east and west side of Montalcino.
+Different climatic expositions and different soils allow the wines to portray those different characteristics.
+For instance, the southeastern side is sunnier, windier and has a clayish and very high limestone content, therefore it produces saltier wines with a more intense shade of red.
 Whereas the west side is surrounded by natural forest with sandy soil, making the climate more humid and creating a fresher-tasting wine with incredible drinkability.
-As you can see, the map below shows the labels that we produce from the east and the ones from the west.
+As you can see from the map below, we are showing the different labels that we produce from the east and the west.

 Producing Brunello in Montalcino is a lifestyle that has been rooted here for centuries.
 Contrarily, applying biodynamic farming is a relatively new philosophy.
-We decided to marry the two concepts to produce a Brunello following classic aging methods in the cellar and natural farming in the fields: the outcome is a wine that truly represents the vintage, our soil, and our culture.
-The Cielo D’Ulisse comes from the western side of the hill, the Lupi e Sirene comes from the eastern side (at least 3 years in oak barrels).
+We decided to marry the two concepts to produce a Brunello following classic aging methods in the cellar and natural farming in the fields: the outcomes are wines that truly represent the vintage, the soil, and our culture.
+The Brunello Cielo D’Ulisse comes from the western side of the hill, the Brunello Lupi e Sirene and Amore e Magia come from the eastern side.
+These wines spend at least three years in larger oak barrels.

 Toscana Rosso IGT